-- 150 WTGs originally consented - 114 WTGs currently constructed + 36 WTGs newly proposed
+- 36 WTGs originally consented vs 36 WTGs newly proposed - 150 WTGs originally consented vs 114 WTGs currently constructed + 36 WTGs newly proposed

 Only turbine parameters were changed within the CRMs to allow for comparison, all other input parameters to the model were kept consistent within each model.
-Seabird density and biometric data were kept consistent between both CRMs.
-Site specific flight height distribution was not available from survey data and as such was taken from the Cook et al (2011) found within the Band CRM excel and from Johnston et al (2014) as is available within the sCRM web app.
+Seabird density and biometric data was kept consistent between both CRMs.
+Site specific flight height distribution was not available from survey data and as such was taken from the Cook et al (2011) found within the Band CRM excel and from Johnston et al (2014) as is available within the sCRM webapp.